KerorinNorthFox/osu-framework-wiki-ja/Dependency-Injection.md

 }
 ```

-Members marked with either of these attributes are cached or resolved in their respective classes before the [`[BackgroundDependencyLoader]`](#using-[BackgroundDependencyLoader]-to-resolve) method is run.
+Members marked with either of these attributes are cached or resolved in their respective classes before the [`[BackgroundDependencyLoader]`](#using-BackgroundDependencyLoader-to-resolve) method is run.

 ## Using `[BackgroundDependencyLoader]` to resolve